LuisFF23/ApiCRUD/README.md

 # ApiCRUD

-Just a demo CRUD API in JAVA11 using SpringBoot framework
+Demo CRUD API in JAVA11 using SpringBoot framework, MySQL Database and JPA